 by Tamara Trichome

-When I first met Mike, he gently walked me through the easiest doctor’s appointment I ever had.
-I admit it, I was one of the many who hated doctors.
-Doctor visits always involved too many questions and too much shame.
+When I first met Mike, he was in his office and I have to admit it was the easiest medical appointment I’ve ever had.
+I admit it, I was one of many who hated doctors.
+Visits to doctors have always been about too many questions and too much shame.
 But Dr. Mike was different.
-A lot different.
-He insisted that patients call him by his first name because he detested hierarchy.
-His sliding scale clinic was a much needed addition to the early days of legal medical cannabis in California.
-He let people pay what they could.
-He even held free clinics in Oakland and Santa Cruz for low income people.
-Later, when I needed a renewal and had less money, he gave me my prescription for free.
+Very different.
+He insisted that the patients call him by his first name, because he detested the hierarchy.
+His analog-scale clinic was a much needed addition in the early days of legal medical cannabis in California.
+It allowed people to pay what they could.
+It also had free clinics in Oakland and Santa Cruz for low-income people.
+Later, when I needed a refresh and had less money, he gave me my recipe for free.

-Mike Alcalay was unique amongst the early activists who increased access to medicinal cannabis in California after its legalization in 1996.
-His broad view of social justice brought this fight together with AIDS rights, gay rights, and a constant consideration of the poor and impoverished in the U.S. and abroad.
-His early death from leukemia in 2006 was a huge loss to multiple activist communities.
-I feel incredibly lucky that I had the chance to know him and he continues to be an inspiration to many.
+Mike Alcalay was one among the first activists to increase access to medical cannabis in California after its legalization in 1996.
+His broad view of social justice brought this fight along with AIDS rights, gay rights and constant consideration of the poor and wretched in the U.S. and abroad.
+His early death from leukemia in 2006 was a huge loss for many activist communities.
+I feel incredibly lucky to have had the opportunity to meet him and he is still an inspiration to many.

-Mike’s commitment to social justice began after he served as a doctor in the Vietnam War.
-When he returned, he started a free medical clinic for migrant farm workers in California and then traveled to Nicaragua after the Sandinista revolution to offer his medical services.
-After he was diagnosed with HIV in 1986 he created a show on public radio called “AIDS in Focus” which educated the public on current scientific research and advocated for the rights of those living with HIV.
-He even co-hosted coverage of the Sixth Annual International AIDS summit in San Francisco in 1990.
-That year, they highlighted the U.S. government’s violation of immigration rights.
-At that time, no one with HIV could receive a visa to visit the United States.
-Consequently, all visa applicants were required to take an HIV test.
+Mike’s commitment to social justice began after serving as a doctor in the Vietnam War.
+When he returned, he started a free medical clinic for immigrant farmers in California and then traveled to Nicaragua after sandinista’s revolution to offer his medical services.
+After being diagnosed with HIV in 1986, he created a public radio show called “AIDS in Focus”, which educated the public in current scientific research and supported the rights of those living with HIV.
+It also hosted coverage of the Sixth Annual International AIDS Summit in San Francisco in 1990.
+That year, they highlighted the violation of immigration rights by the U.S. government.
+At that time, no one with HIV could obtain a visa to visit the United States.
+As a result, all visa applicants were tested for HIV.

-He even risked his medical license to help treat a young boy whose violent rages and unstable mental state could not be treated with more typical pharmaceuticals.
-This work has been immortalized in the book Jeffrey’s Journey: Healing a Child’s Violent Rages.
-Even though Jeffrey’s parents were conservative Christians who voted against legalizing medicinal cannabis, they turned to it as a last resort.
-No doctors knew how to reduce Jeffrey’s violent outbursts.
-Instead he had been overmedicated since the age of 3.
-His parents discovered that part of a cannabis muffin immediately calmed him down without all these negative side effects.
-Mike was the doctor who found the right dosage and helped Jeffrey’s family through this process.
+He even risked his medical license to help treat a young boy whose violent rage and unstable mental state could not be treated with more typical pharmaceuticals.
+This work of his has been immortalized in the book Jeffrey’s Journey: Healing the Violent Rages of a Child.
+Although Jeffrey’s parents were conservative Christians who voted against the legalization of medical cannabis, they resorted to it as a last resort.
+No doctor knew how to reduce Jeffrey’s violent eruptions.
+Instead, he had been exposed to a drug overdose by the age of 3.
+His parents discovered that a piece of a cannabis muffin immediately relaxed him without all these negative side effects.
+Mike was the doctor who found the right dose and helped Jeffrey’s family through this procedure.

 Dr. Mike’s activism helped me too.
-Not only did he give me an affordable prescription, he came to defend me in court when the local police arrested me for my medical cannabis garden.
-Once again, he did not charge me for these services.
-My life directly benefited from his tireless devotion to helping protect the civil rights of those who use cannabis as medicine.
-At that time, if arrested for possession or cultivation, patients needed to prove their medical need in court even if they already had a legal prescription.
+Not only did he give me an affordable prescription, but he came to defend me in court when the local police arrested me for my medical cannabis garden.
+Once again, he didn’t charge me for these services.
+My life benefited directly from his tireless devotion to protecting the civil rights of those who use cannabis as a medicine.
+At that time, in the event of an arrest for possession or cultivation, patients needed to prove their medical need in court, even if they already had a legal prescription.
 Mike provided this proof.
-As a result, the court dropped most of the charges and I was saved from an expensive and lengthy jury trial.
-Dr. Mike was a beacon of light during that difficult chapter in my life.
+As a result, the court withdrew most of the charges and I was saved from a costly and lengthy jury trial.
+Dr. Mike was a beacon of light during this difficult chapter of my life.

 The Green Greeks Magazine